Le-Gris/minicon2024/slides.md

 </div>
 </v-clicks>

 <!--
-[click] The inferred program is correct but is somehow cut off.
+[click] So in this case, the inferred program is correct up to some kth step but is somehow cut off.

 Some hypothesized reasons why that might be:

 [click] The participant may not know what the next steps are